THE BACKSTORY: ALL ABOUT THE CREATION OF EMERALDS, A PASSIONATE GUIDE

 <> Additional News > > >

-Tribute to Maurice Shire who died this January: I am saddened at the passing of gem dealer Maurice Shire.
+Tribute to Maurice Shire who died in January, 1990: I am saddened at the passing of gem dealer Maurice Shire.
 I knew him to be a family man, a pearl expert

 and an emerald expert.
 As an emerald lover myself, I remember reading everything he wrote in the 1980's as I tried to teach myself the intricacies of the emerald.